strimzi/proposals/058-zk-kraft-migration.md

 * roll the brokers, configured with the ZooKeeper migration enabled and connected to the newly created controllers.
 * run the actual metadata migration by the Apache Kafka migration component.

-Furthermore, the already available annotation values are using as following:
+Furthermore, the already available annotation values are used as follows:

 * `enabled` to finalize the migration by disabling the ZooKeeper migration and removing the ZooKeeper connection information on controllers and brokers, rolling the nodes, and finally having a full KRaft-based cluster with ZooKeeper ensemble still running but not used by brokers anymore.
 * `disabled` to rollback the migration process, when still possible, to have brokers working again with the ZooKeeper ensemble only.